 - Direct Lending (DL)

-The Stafford Loan lender is the federal government, through the U. S. Department of Education, rather than through banks and credit unions as with the Federal Family Educational Loan Program (FFELP).
+The Direct Loan lender is the federal government, through the U. S. Department of Education, rather than through banks and credit unions as with the Federal Family Educational Loan Program (FFELP).

 Release of financial aid to the student’s school account.